ethereum-optimism/specs/specs/protocol/holocene/exec-engine.md

 ### Rationale

-In order to supply the execution engine with the EIP-1559 parameters dynamically, the `PayloadAttributesV3` type is extended to include these values.
-As described in the [derivation - AttributesBuilder](./derivation.md#attributes-builder) section, the derivation pipeline handles populating this field from the `SystemConfig` during payload building.
+This type is made available in the payload attributes to allow the block builder to dynamically control the EIP-1559 parameters of the chain.
+As described in the [derivation - AttributesBuilder](./derivation.md#attributes-builder) section, the derivation pipeline must populate this field from the `SystemConfig` during payload building, similar to how it must reference the `SystemConfig` for `gasLimit` field.

+## `eip1559Params` in Header

+After Holocene's activation, the L2 block header's `nonce` field will consist of the 8-byte `eip1559Params` value from the `PayloadAttributesV3`.

+### Header Validity Rules

+Prior to Holocene activation, the L2 block header's `nonce` field is valid iff it is equal to `u64(0)`.

+After Holocene activation, The L2 block header's `nonce` field is valid iff it is non-zero.

+### Encoding

+The encoding of the `eip1559Params` value is described in [`eip1559Params` encoding](#eip1559params-encoding).

+### Rationale

+By chosing to put the `eip1559Params` in the `PayloadAttributes` rather than in the L1 block info transaction, the EIP-1559 parameters for the chain are not available within history.
+This would place a burden on performing historical execution, as L1 would have to be consulted for fetching the values from the `SystemConfig` contract.
+Instead, we re-use an unused field in the L1 block header as to make these parameters available, retaining the purity of the function that computes the next block's base fee from the chain configuration, parent block header, and next block timestamp.

 [l2-to-l1-mp]: ../../protocol/predeploys.md#L2ToL1MessagePasser
 [output-root]: ../../glossary.md#l2-output-root